 The term 'Adaptation Assessment' while appearing to be clear on paper can be difficult in some cases to apply in practice.
 Currently, there is no set of criteria or metrics that allow us to assess adaptation options objectively across locations and situations.
 When analysing adaptation, one can focus on a number of lives that can be saved, or a value of economic losses that might be avoided, or the cost effectiveness of the adaptation project itself.
 Each particular case and every particular situation is different.
-Adaptation assessment is location and situation specific, and adaptation measures can be compared only in relation to a particular situation and location and not across countries/regions with similar situations.
+Adaptation assessment across countries and regions is fraught with difficulties.